martinnobis/covid-exposure-sites/README.md

 - [x] Get exposure sites from VIC endpoint and handle pagination
 - [x] Cache exposure sites in localStorage
 - [x] Work on functions backend for getting site coords and updating firestore
-- [ ] Rearchitect event handling, remove user position watching for now
+- [x] Format distance:
-- [x] Demonstrate calling Functions the proper way
+- [x] Demonstrate calling Functions from the frontend the proper way
+- [x] Handle public transport sites (which don't have a single address)
+- [x] Handle duplicate sites and exposures from VIC data, unlikely but possible.
+  - < 1km: display in m and round to nearest 10m
+  - \> 1km: display in km and round to nearest 100m
+- [ ] Rearchitet backend to get, parse and store sites
+- [ ] Rearchitect frontend to get sites from backend and display with template
 - [ ] Clean raw exposure site data
 - [ ] Populate rows with all site data
-- [x] Handle public transport sites (which don't have a single address)
 - [ ] Style website
-- [x] Format distance:
-  - < 1km: display in m and round to nearest 10m
-  - \> 1km: display in km and round to nearest 100m
-- [x] Handle duplicate sites and exposures from VIC data, unlikely but possible.
 - [ ] Privacy policy
 - [ ] Terms of use
 - [ ] Productionise app